esquivias/strapi-table-stakes/README.md

 # Strapi Table Stakes

-Restore essential CMS features to Strapi v5 Community Edition
+Provide essential CMS features to Strapi v5 Community Edition

-Use this at your own risk.
+This is a proof-of-concept plugin, use this at your own risk.

 ## Features

 ### Audits
-Track document operations for accountability and compliance.
+Automatically track document operations for compliance and accountability.

 ### Snapshots
-Restore to a previous document snapshot.
+Restore a document to a previous version.

 ### Tasks
-Schedule publish / unpublish operations on one or more documents.
+Schedule publish and unpublish operations on one or more documents.

 ## Development